Skip to content

 Activities included painting and drawing, face-painting, the opportunity to make Easter cards and crafts and even an Easter-themed Rubik’s cube to solve!
 Whilst clients usually meet our counselling team on a one-to-one basis for support, this was a chance for the children, young people and their families to meet others who have benefitted from our service, spending time together for a fun afternoon of play and crafts.
 Our Guest Services team kindly provided a delicious packed lunch and everyone was able to take home an Easter Egg to enjoy, with thanks to a kind donation by staff at Bako Group’s Langley Moor Offices.

-Shaun, our Children and Young Person’s Counsellor, told us more about the day:
+Our Counselling Team told us more about the day:

 “It was a delight to see service users of the Jigsaw Project and their parents meeting each other and networking.